savethehopestationhouse/bicycling_advocacy/infrastructure/sensors/README.md

    - the bike symbol indicating a bike sensor is misleading as it was unintentionally used at intersections where there weren't any sensors
    - most progressive in Bay Area in terms of bike signal/sensor technology

-### Trends in loop sensors
+### Trends in sensors
-- Video sensors is what's the new technology that's getting used
+- Video sensors the new technology that's getting used
    - touchless
    - easier to debug, fix
 - blue lights to provide user feedback of sensor activation